hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 ### Creation and management of a virtual machine in a cloud service provider (AWS)

-At the time of this release  (March 2024), the API resource to discover the Cloud Service Provider (CSP) account is not yet available as part of this released virtualization API set for HPE GreenLake.
-However, you can still obtain the information about the account Id at the CSP’s registration on HPE Private Cloud Business Enterprise’s Cloud account menu using the legacy CSP accounts list API **GET {baseUrl}/api/v1/csp-accounts**.
+At the time of this release  (March 2024), the API resource to discover the Cloud Service Provider (CSP) account is not yet available as part of this released HPE GreenLake API for virtualization.
+However, you can still obtain the information about the account Id at the CSP’s registration on HPE Private Cloud Business Enterprise’s Cloud account menu using the legacy CSP accounts list API `GET {baseUrl}/api/v1/csp-accounts`.
 Assuming that your AWS account had been onboarded into either HPE GreenLake Backup Recovery or HPE Private Cloud for Business Enterprise, this account Id will be used as one of the values for the body of this creation of virtual machine API as shown below.

 ![](/img/list-available-csp-account-response.png "List available CSP accounts (DSCC API v1.4)")

 *T﻿he above figure shows the CSP id account that was onboarded into this workspace.*

 Another important information, the **imageId** value that is presented below, corresponds to the AWS Linux VM (free tier) that is going to be deployed at the AWS account.
-I used the following API **GET /virtualization/v1beta1/csp-machine-images** to discover that AWS machine image (AMI) from existing VM that had already been deployed inside the AWS Elastic Cloud Compute (ECS).
-You can use **GET /virtualization/v1beta1/csp-machine-instances** to get the machine-id required to execute the below API.
+I used the following API `GET /virtualization/v1beta1/csp-machine-images` to discover that AWS machine image (AMI) from existing VM that had already been deployed inside the AWS Elastic Cloud Compute (ECS).
+You can use `GET /virtualization/v1beta1/csp-machine-instances` to get the machine-id required to execute the below API.

 ![](/img/obtain-machineid-from-a-machine-instance.png "return imageId from csp-machine-images")